-- 4. In the Name field, type vc_qdemo as the name for the project. - 5.
+- 4. In the Project name field, type vc\qdemo as the name for the project. - 5.
 In the Location field, specify a location for the project. - 6.
-Click OK.
+Click Create.

 The project is created within a solution of the same name, and then opened, ready to edit.
 The next task is to add the supporting files to the project.